 - Key contacts Include addresses, phone numbers and email addresses.
 This list should include:

-- o Immediate family members
+- Immediate family members

-- o Other trusted personal contacts such as a family friend or minister
+- Other trusted personal contacts such as a family friend or minister

-- o Financial advisor(s)
+- Financial advisor(s)

-- o Accountants
+- Accountants

-- o Attorneys
+- Attorneys

-- o Bankers

-- o Insurance agents
+- Bankers o Insurance agents

 - Doctors (including a list of prescribed medications and dosages, if appropriate)

-- Important documents Make copies and note the location of the original.

-- o Social Security card

-- o Driver's license

-- o Passport

-- o Military records

-- Access to your digital footprint

-Record usernames, passwords and/or PIN numbers for the following: - Home computer and personal devices (i.e., mobile phones and tablets), making a note of all email accounts and passwords - o Social media accounts - o Online medical records

-- Financial/investment accounts Note where the accounts are held along with account numbers.

-- o Bank accounts

-- o Retirement accounts

-- o Investment accounts

-- Estate planning documents

-Include copies of wills, trust documents, powers of attorney (financial and medical), beneficiary designations, etc., and note the location of the originals.
-These documents should include detailed instructions for the charitable organizations you would like to support. - Insurance policies Make copies of the cards for any insurance policies you hold (e.g., life, medical, dental, disability, long term care, homeowners, auto), noting the companies they're with and policy numbers. - Safety deposit box If you have a safety deposit box, note where it is and where the keys can be found. - Personal property Note the location of the titles to any homes and cars you own.
-Include an itemized list of jewelry, artwork and other items of value.

-- Recurring bills Note bills that need to be paid on a recurring basis (e.g., landline and mobile phones, internet, cable, electric, gas, health club membership) and how they are received (mail or electronically). - Loans and credit Note any outstanding debt and/or loans that need to be paid, including mortgages, lines of credit, bank notes and credit cards.
-Don't forget to include any debt where you may not be the primary debt holder but a co-signer. - Household services Note any ongoing household service and maintenance contracts, such as house cleaning, lawn care and snow removal. - Pets Identify someone to adopt or care for your pet.
+- Important documents Make copies and note the location of the original. - Social Security card - Driver's license - Passport - Military records - Access to your digital footprint Record usernames, passwords and/or PIN numbers for the following: - Home computer and personal devices (i.e., mobile phones and tablets), making a note of all email accounts and passwords. - Social media accounts - Online medical records - Financial/investment accounts Note where the accounts are held along with account numbers. - Bank accounts - Retirement accounts - Investment accounts - Estate planning documents Include copies of wills, trust documents, powers of attorney (financial and medical), beneficiary designations, etc., and note the location of the originals.
+These documents should include detailed instructions for the charitable organizations you would like to support. - Insurance policies Make copies of the cards for any insurance policies you hold (e.g., life, medical, dental, disability, long term care, homeowners, auto), noting the companies they're with and policy numbers. - Safety deposit box If you have a safety deposit box, note where it is and where the keys can be found - Personal property Note the location of the titles to any homes and cars you own.
+Include an itemized list of jewelry, artwork and other items of value. - Recurring bills Note bills that need to be paid on a recurring basis (e.g., landline and mobile phones, internet, cable, electric, gas, health club membership) and how they are received (mail or electronically). - Loans and credit Note any outstanding debt and/or loans that need to be paid, including mortgages, lines of credit, bank notes and credit cards.
+Don't forget to include any debt where you may not be the primary debt holder but a cosigner. - Household services Note any ongoing household service and maintenance contracts, such as house cleaning, lawn care and snow removal. - Pets Identify someone to adopt or care for your pet.

 Gathering this information can take time, and you'll want to spend 10 minutes making any necessary updates on a monthly basis to ensure the information is current, paying close attention to passwords.
 To make this task easier, ask your financial advisor for help, as he or she may keep much of this information for you.
-Baird has a Personal Information Guide that can help you get started as well.
+Baird has a Personaln Information Guide that can help you get started as well.